 If you are not comfortable with Paribus having access to your email, my advice is to just not use the service.

 Only available in the United States and Puerto Rico

-If you are not from the US or Puerto Rico, look around.
-There are a lot of services like Paribus now, so you may be able to find a good alternative.
+If you are not from the US or Puerto Rico, you won’t be able to use Paribus.
+There are other services similar to Paribus though, so you may be able to find a good alternative.

 Is Paribus a Scam?
 Final Thoughts….

 Paribus is not a scam.
-It’s a legitimate way to save some money, and it requires virtually no work on your part.
+It is a legitimate way to save some money, and it requires virtually no work on your part.

 However, if you are uncomfortable with the level of access Paribus has to your email account, then you may want to skip Paribus and instead look for other money-making options.

 My favorite way to make money online is detailed in this post.
 Feel free to check it out; it just might be life-changing for you (it was for me).

 Whatever the case, I hope this review was helpful!

 Have you ever used Paribus?
 What do you think of it?
 Feel free to leave a comment below, and if you have any questions, I’d love to help out!